FAIR Buyer Guidance

 • Rush service may be available for an additional fee — ask for the pricing upfront.

-• Complex properties with extensive provenance or condition research take longer — the appraiser should explain why.
+• Complex properties with provenance or condition research take longer.
+The appraiser should explain why.

 Question 7: Do you have any conflicts of interest?

 Appraiser independence is critical.
-An appraiser who stands to gain from the valuation outcome is not a safe choice.
+An appraiser who gains from the valuation outcome is not a safe choice.

 • Ask whether the appraiser also buys, sells, or deals in the property type being appraised.